 It does earn membership rewards points at one point per dollar spent.
 For a while, it was worthwhile to keep because I was able to sign up for AMEX offers with this card (until AMEX shut down adding offers to multiple cards).
 It occasionally will get offers targeted to this card that I don’t see on my AMEX co-brand cards, so it does have some value.
 For now, the only other reasons I keep it are because the long account history helps my credit rating, and I’m also able to transfer some of my credit lines to this card if I’m looking to cancel one of my other AMEX cards.
 Eventually, it will go away, but for now, I keep it for sentimental reasons.

 Four examples and four different reasons to keep a discontinued credit card.
 You could categorize the reasons as follows:

 - Benefits not provided by the replacement card

 - The negative impact of applying for a new card

 - Length of account history (negative credit score impact if closed)

 - Sentimental reasons (not really a good reason to keep a card)

 Just like all my other cards, I still review these cards once a year to see if they still fit into my card portfolio.
-The no-annual-fee cards have no good reason to cancel, but the IHG card and Aviator card need to earn their keep, or they’ll end up meeting the shredder.
+I have no reason to cancel the no-annual-fee card, but the IHG, Marriott and Aviator cards need to earn their keep, or they’ll end up meeting the shredder.

 This post first appeared on Your Mileage May Vary